directus/directus/.changeset/long-clouds-relate.md

 ---
-'@directus/app': patch
+'@directus/app': minor
 ---

-Adds an item count to the notification drawer.
+Added item count to the notification drawer